What is fragile X syndrome?

 Preimplantation genetic testing (PGT), also historically referred to as preimplantation genetic diagnosis or PGD, is a technique used to screen embryos for specific genetic diseases.
 Because the condition is so common, many women seek IVF with PGT for fragile X syndrome.
 PGT for fragile X syndrome can be challenging because of POI in premutation allele carriers and technical challenges with the FMR1 gene.
 Scientists are working to improve this technology for fragile X syndrome.
 If a family is at risk of having a child with fragile X syndrome, it is important to speak with a fertility expert familiar with PGT and fragile X syndrome.
 The option of IVF with PGT provides an alternative route to conception that may help reduce stress and anxiety for families at risk for the condition.

-Elysia is a board-certified Reproductive Genetic Counselor and Clinical Instructor at the University of North Carolina in Chapel Hill.
+Elysia is an independent consultant to Sharing Healthy Genes.
+She is a board-certified Reproductive Genetic Counselor and Clinical Instructor at the University of North Carolina in Chapel Hill.
 She received her Bachelor’s in Science at the University of Maryland in College Park and her Master’s in Genetic Counseling from the University of Maryland in Baltimore.
 In her role as educator, Elysia is involved in didactic and clinical teaching of a variety of learners, including medical students, residents, and fellows, as well as genetic counseling students.
 As a clinician, Elysia provides genetic counseling services for patients considering pregnancy and who are currently pregnant.
 Elysia has enjoyed a number of leadership roles in professional committees with the National Society of Genetic Counselors, the American Board of Genetic Counseling, and the Accreditation Council for Genetic Counseling.